No matter how big or small, we’ve all experienced some kind of trauma as children.

 A more active way to connect with your inner child and earlier life traumas is through visualization.

-To connect with your inner child through visualization, you must create a “power place” or safe place.
-To do this you must visualize a beautiful garden, or any type of place in which you feel safe, empowered, and whole.
+To do this, visualize a beautiful garden or any place in which you feel safe, empowered, and whole.
 After entering your power place, you can then invite your inner child to speak with you.

 Here are a few steps: